ragmats/test/index.markdown

 ## Web Developer

-The primary role I am looking for is a web developer...
+I am looking for a role as a full-stack web developer to further develop the skills I have learned and demonstrated in the projects below, and surely will learn in the next project.

 ## Projects